Lucas (1986 film): Plot

-In an attempt to impress Maggie and gain respect, Lucas joins the football team.
+In an attempt to impress Maggie and gain her respect, Lucas joins the football team.
 In the shower after practice, he endures a prank from his tormentors Bruno and Spike.
-At the end of the day, Lucas flees in embarrassment, and Maggie chases him to talk.
+At the end of the day, Lucas flees in embarrassment and Maggie chases him to talk.
 When she tells him that she wants him to be her friend, Lucas tries to kiss her.
-Maggie recoils, and a heartbroken Lucas screams at her to leave.
+Maggie recoils and a heartbroken Lucas screams at her to leave.

 The next day at the football game, Lucas sneaks onto the field despite being removed from the team for lack of parental consent.
 He is seriously injured after being tackled without his helmet and is rushed to the hospital.
 Maggie, Cappie, and Rina attempt to contact Lucas' parents.
 Correcting Maggie's misguided impression that Lucas lives in the luxurious house where she has seen him several times, Rina shows them that Lucas' home is a dilapidated trailer in a junkyard where Lucas lives with his alcoholic father, who is a gardener at the large house.

 Meanwhile, Lucas' schoolmates hold vigil in the hospital as he recuperates.
 Maggie visits him and sternly tells him never to play football again.
-Lucas promises, and they reconcile, picking up their friendship.
+Lucas promises and they reconcile, picking up their friendship.
 They speculate as to where they will be when the locusts return in 17 years; both hope that they will still be in touch.
 Lucas returns to school after his recovery and opens his locker to find a varsity letter jacket with his name and number on the back.
-Bruno starts to clap slowly, and everyone else in the hallway applauds in sync as Lucas raises his arms triumphantly and smiles.
+Bruno starts to clap slowly and everyone else in the hallway applauds in sync as Lucas raises his arms triumphantly and smiles.